 A communication plan is essential to facilitate visibility, engagement, outreach, advocacy and publicity for the ACQF and its community of NQFs.
-This guideline explores the purposes, benefits and uses of communication in the context of the ACQF and NQFs.
-It proposes the elements of an ACQF/ NQF communication plan, with main objectives, instruments, outreach modalities with some target-group differentiation and interactions.
+It explores the purposes, benefits and uses of communication in the context of the ACQF and NQFs, and it proposes the elements of an ACQF/ NQF communication plan, with main objectives, instruments, outreach modalities with some target-group differentiation and interactions.

-1.1 Purpose of the communication guideline
+3.1 Purpose of communication and outreach

-This guideline on communication and outreach in the context of NQFs / ACQF emphasises the need for qualifications frameworks and systems (national, regional) to engage with stakeholders and end-users to fulfil their promise towards individuals, economic actors and society.
-The guideline provides an overview on principles, means and arrangements for effective communication and outreach fit for the purposes of NQFs / ACQF, and their evolution; and details on the objectives, target audiences, key messages and the communication approach.
+Communication and outreach in the context of NQFs / ACQF emphasises the need for qualifications frameworks and systems (national, regional) to engage with stakeholders and end-users to fulfil their promise towards individuals, economic actors and society.
+It includes an overview on principles, means and arrangements for effective communication and outreach fit for the purposes of NQFs / ACQF, and their evolution; and details on the objectives, target audiences, key messages and the communication approach.
 Information, communication and outreach need to be seen as integral parts of NQF / ACQF governance.

-The benefits of the NQF (and ACQF) will only truly materialise when all stakeholders, end-users, institutions have access to open and reliable information on the existing and new qualifications, credentials, learning pathways, recognition of learning, and on their value for employment, active life, further personal and professional development, for labour mobility, investment and economic and social development.
+The benefits of the NQF (and ACQF) will only truly materialise when all stakeholders, end-users, institutions have access to open and reliable information on the existing and new qualifications, credentials, learning pathways, recognition of learning, and their value for employment, active life, further personal and professional development, for labour mobility, investment and economic and social development.
 But the limited visibility and understanding of NQFs' benefits and services among stakeholders and end-users is a problem that needs to be recognised and addressed in a systematic manner in many countries.